nicholaskajoh/alphacoder.xyz/content/_index.md

 title: I code, therefore I am
 ---

 Hi there!
 I'm Nicholas Kajoh, a Software Engineer passionate about solving complex problems with elegant solutions.
-I have a keen interest in Web Development and Artificial Intelligence.
-I particularly love writing web services, poking around servers, tinkering with Machine Learning models and figuring out how things work.
+I have a keen interest in Web Development and Machine Learning.
+I particularly love writing web services, poking around servers, tinkering with Deep Learning models and figuring out how things work.

 I'm also a technical writer and teacher.
 I'm the author of [Alpha Coder](/blog), a programming blog where I publish high-quality technical articles mostly on things I'm learning and excited about.
 I organize local tech workshops periodically to teach everything software development from version control with Git to containerization using Docker.
 I'll be releasing [two awesome video courses](/courses) soon and organizing a series of free webinars thereafter.
 Keep your eyes peeled!